sovrynn/ecdo/2-ADHOC-EVIDENCE/README.md

 ## Contents

 - `ancient-myths`: Myths that may reference past ECDO events.
-- `physical-evidence`: Physical evidence of past ECDO events, such as flash-frozen animals or big rocks high up in the mountains.
+- `physical-evidence`: Physical evidence of past or impending ECDO events, such as flash-frozen animals or big rocks high up in the mountains.
 - `human-built-structures`: Structures built by humans potentially related to ECDO events.
 - `government-intervention`: Investigating potential government intervention related to the ECDO, such as attempting to stop/delay the ECDO or censoring information about it.
 - `research`: Research related to the ECDO.